danhaus93-ops/solostrike-umbrel/README.md

 ## Security & Privacy

-### What SoloStrike does NOT do
+### What LoneStrike does NOT do

 - ❌ **Does not phone home.** No telemetry, no analytics, no crash reporting.
-- ❌ **Does not touch your keys.** SoloStrike only stores a Bitcoin *address* (public).
+- ❌ **Does not touch your keys.** LoneStrike only stores a Bitcoin *address* (public).
 There is nowhere to put a private key, and the app does not ask.
 - ❌ **Does not expose the dashboard to the internet** by default.
 Umbrel’s `app_proxy` gates it behind your Umbrel password.

 ### Private Mode

-When enabled (Settings → Privacy), SoloStrike blocks ALL outbound API calls:
+When enabled (Settings → Privacy), LoneStrike blocks ALL outbound API calls:

 - ❌ mempool.space (block/fee data)
 - ❌ BTC price APIs (all 7 currencies)